svc333/overview/glossary/glossary.md

 - A set of permissions or access rights.
 - An attribute that provides a context-sensitive meaning of a mention.
 For example, in the phrase "I went to {{site.data.keyword.IBM_notm}} today", {{site.data.keyword.IBM_notm}} is the mention, Organization is the entity type, and Facility is the role of the entity type.

+### root key
+{: #x6946961}

+A symmetric wrapping key that is used for encrypting and decrypting other keys that are stored in a data service.

 ### route
 {: #x2037338}